socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 steps of 30 until the limit is reached or no results are left.
 For this to work on an oC-Server and LDAP-Server, **Paged Results** must be supported.

-Nextcloud remembers which user belongs to which LDAP-configuration.
+cyfrSpaces remembers which user belongs to which LDAP-configuration.
 That means each request will always be directed to the right server unless a user is defunct, for example due to a server migration or unreachable server.
 In this case the other servers will also receive the request.